 Disclosure: this post contain affiliate links.
 This means that if you purchase from one of these links I will make a small commission, but rest assured you won’t pay any more for the product.
 Thank you for supporting my blog!

-First on the list to create an indoor awning or overhang was to figure out how to attach the hardware to the tin.
+First I needed to figure out how to attach the hardware to the tin.

-The best way to attach anything to a tin surface is probably by welding, but since I don’t have the ability to do that, I figured I could grab a piece of scrap wood and use that.
+The best way to attach anything to a tin surface is probably by welding, but since I don’t have the ability to do that, I figured I could use a piece of scrap wood.